 Don’t just take my word on it though.
 Listen to the people.
 We’ve sent thousands of people to Crave at this point - where to eat in Midtown East is one of the more popular restaurant queries we receive, especially now in Text Rex.
 It’s a crowd pleaser that has never failed us.
 It won’t fail you, either.

-Their selection is excellent, pulling fresh from both coasts, and their sauces are on point.
-Bonus points for serving real horseradish as a fixin'.
+Their selection pulls fresh from both coasts, and their sauces are on point.
+Bonus points for serving real horseradish as a fixin’.

 One of our all time Crave favorites, this chilled scallop crudo is perfect.
 They bathe it in a grapefruit chipotle sauce to give it a little zest and a little spice, and then dress it with Corn Nuts for crunch.
 Order it.

 Another one we order every time is this crunchy fluke tostada.
-It's excellent for a light lunch or as a starter for dinner, or as a thing you eat no matter what time of day it is.
+It’s excellent for a light lunch, as a starter for dinner, or as a thing you eat no matter what time of day it is.